khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Legal-Platform-QA/Case-Study.md

-# Case Study – Legal Platform Manual Testing
+# Case Study — Legal Platform Manual QA Testing

 ## 1. Project Overview

-This project focused on manual testing of a web-based legal platform designed to support organizations and their members with document and contract-related activities.
+This project focused on manual testing of a confidential web-based legal technology platform.

-The platform includes functionality for managing documents, templates, events, workflows, tasks, search, and other collaboration-related features.
+The platform includes functionality for managing documents, templates, events, workflows, repositories, search, and AI-assisted features.

-The goal of the testing was to evaluate the application's functionality, usability, validation, and consistency from an end-user perspective.
+The project has been anonymized for portfolio purposes.

+### QA Role

+**Junior Manual QA Tester**

+The main focus was on functional testing, negative testing, boundary values, input validation, exploratory testing, defect reporting, and data consistency.

 ---